Complex PTSD – aka Relationship Trauma – is like PTSD on steroids

 Because the emotional brain doesn’t ‘know’ that the trauma is over, the PTSD sufferer can be plunged back into re-experiencing the old emotional trauma all over again.
 This recycles the trauma, making it difficult to impossible for the mind to heal and recover.

 The experience of childhood abuse or neglect can lead to attachment or developmental trauma.
-People with C-PTSD-based attachment disorders may not develop any cohesive sense of positive self identity, nor learn the communication skills that engender closeness and a sense of belonging.
+People with Complex PTSD based attachment disorders may not develop any cohesive sense of positive self identity, nor learn the communication skills that engender closeness and a sense of belonging.
 The lack of nurture may lead to chronic abandonment anxiety and feeling all alone in the world.

 Mistreated children often identify with false narratives projected by abusive parents that they are somehow ‘bad’ or undeserving of love and protection, leading to ‘toxic shame’.
 When it comes to relationships, they may be plagued by debilitating social anxiety, or feel chronically insecure and controlled by rejection fears in intimate relationships.
 This can lead to avoiding relationships – including friendships, and living in a perpetual state of loneliness.
 Conversely, insecure attachment can contribute to gravitating towards abusive and/or emotionally unavailable people aka ‘the devil you know’, which reinforces false beliefs about unlovability, heightening false shame.